An employee just told you: “I heard you’re selling the business.”

 The consequences aren’t theoretical.
 They’re concrete, and they can show up within days.

 Key employees start looking elsewhere.
 An employee who learns the business is for sale asks themselves one question right away: “Is my job at risk?”
-If they don’t get a reassuring answer, they take matters into their own hands — and in a Quebec SME with revenue above $3 million, losing an operations director or a controller in the middle of a sale process can directly cut into transaction value.
+If they don’t get a reassuring answer, they take matters into their own hands.
+In an SME where a few people carry a large share of the operations, losing an operations director or a controller in the middle of the process can weaken the value in a buyer’s eyes.

 Clients get nervous.
 An important client who hears the news may reach out to a competitor — not out of malice, but out of caution.